BobDeng1974/Wima/README.md

 ## Language

-Wima is written in pure ANSI C11.
+Wima is written in pure ISO C11.

 ## Git Workflow